Collabora Online - Community Page

 make -j `nproc`

-If you want to run the unit tests, use make check instead of the make.
+If you want to run the unit tests, use make check instead of make.

 Note that the coolforkit program needs the CAP_SYS_CHROOT capability, thus you will be asked the root password when running make as it invokes sudo to run /sbin/setcap.